 To protect your child from head injuries, insist on appropriate and properly fitted protective equipment — such as a helmet — during sports and other activities.
 However, even the best protective equipment can't prevent all concussions.

-You can have a concussion without losing consciousness.
+Children can have a concussion without losing consciousness.
 Also, a blow to the body that jars the head can result in concussion.
 Make sure your child's coach knows if your child has had a concussion.
 Your child shouldn't return to play until he or she has been cleared by a medical professional.
 Formal return-to-sport plans are recommended.

 Signs and symptoms of a concussion may include: